 Steak and Lobster Dinner following Baccalaureate

-A very special dinner for all Winchendon community members which is also the last all school dinner before the seniors leave.
+A very special dinner for all Winchendon community members, and the last all-school dinner before the seniors depart.

 The Baccalaureate ceremony at the Cathedral of the Pines in Rindge, NH

-A week at the beginning of February where the students dress is spirit attire and fun costumes, compete is a variety of games, some silly and some very serious, including Dorm Karaoke, Floor Hockey, Basketball Three Point Competition, and many others.
-Faculty take part as well, and there is always a Coffee House and a Pep Rally.
-A special trophy is given at the end of the competition when all the points are tallied and one dorm wins bragging rights.
+A week at the beginning of February when students dress in spirit attire and fun costumes and compete in a variety of games--some silly and some very serious!--including Dorm Karaoke, Floor Hockey, Basketball Three-Point Competition, and many others.
+Faculty take part as well, and there is always a performing arts Coffee House and a Pep Rally.
+A special trophy is given at the end of the competition, when all the points are tallied and one dorm wins bragging rights.

 An impromptu performance venue that takes place every month (and sometimes more often) in the Student Center.
-Community members sing, play instruments, recite poetry, perform scenes and monologues, and enjoy each other.
+Community members sing, play instruments, recite poetry, perform scenes and monologues, and cheer each other on.

 Each year, the faculty members create a final performance for the seniors that is presented at Senior Dinner, the night before Commencement.
 The Senior Gift has been both live and a video, depending on the year, and it is usually supremely comic in nature with some serious notes where the faculty say goodbye in creative form to the graduating class.